odanielmeinicke/jplugin/README.md

  * <p>
  * It uses the {@link ConstructorPluginInitializer} that initializes using the class constructor, not the {@code initialize} methods.
  */
-@Category(name = "HTTP Page")
+@Category("HTTP Page")
-@Initializer(type = ConstructorPluginInitializer.class) // Initializes using the empty declared constructor
 @Plugin(name = "Authentication Page", description = "The authentication page that allow users to access the dashboard at the website.") final class Authentication extends Page {

     // The constructor must have no parameters, and could have any visilibity. private Authentication() {
         super("/authentication"); // The page path
     }

     @Override
     public void execute(HttpClient client, HttpData data) {
         // Do stuff here
     }

 }
 ```